RenderKit/embree/README.md

 enabling, disabling, modifying, and deletion of geometries.
 Consequently, geometries that got created inside a static scene can only get deleted by deleting the entire scene.

+The modification of geometry, building of hierarchies using `rtcCommit`, and tracing of rays have always to happen separately, never at the same time.

 The following flags can be used to tune the used acceleration structure.
 These flags are only hints and may be ignored by the implementation.